shreyash00007/UX/README.md

 22. Rule of Thirds: Divide the design space into a grid of nine equal parts to create visually balanced compositions.
 23. Feedback Principle: Provide immediate and informative feedback to user actions.
 24. Law of Dominance: Dominant elements in a design draw the user's attention first.
+25. Progressive Disclosure: Present information in a hierarchical manner to avoid overwhelming users with unnecessary details.